 If you love science but still want to express your business savvy tendencies on a regular basis, you might be interested in attending business school.
-Some are surprised by the fact that you don’t need a BS in business to attend some of the best graduate business programs in the country.
+Some are surprised by the fact that you don’t need a BSc in business to attend some of the best graduate business programs in the country.

 Off the Beaten Path

-Some people enjoy science yet, the traditional career paths are just not for them.
-If you find yourself under this category, don’t worry.
-There are plenty of alternative jobs available to people with a strong background in science.
+Some people enjoy science, but the traditional life sciences career paths are just not for them.
+If you find yourself in this category, don’t worry.
+There are plenty of alternative jobs for scientists available to people with a strong background in science.